SkyTrain station closed as TransLink deals with medical emergency

 The transit provider hasn't said what the emergency is about, but Joyce-Collingwood has been closed and no trains are stopping at the station.

-The Expo Line is still running from Waterfront to Nanaimo stations, and from Metrotown to Production of King George.
+The Expo Line is still running from Waterfront to Nanaimo stations, and from Metrotown to Production or King George.

 TransLink said a shuttle train has been set up to transport passengers between Nanaimo and Metrotown stations.

-Meanwhile, a separate issue has caused major headaches for commuters on the Canada Line.
-TransLink said a stalled trail forced it to halt service between Bridgeport Station and Marine Drive Station.
+The Millennium Line has not been a ffected, but a separate issue also temporarily caused major headaches for commuters on the Canada Line.
+TransLink said a stalled train forced it to halt service between Bridgeport Station and Marine Drive Station.

-A bus bridge was set up to get passengers between the two.

-Service was not affected between Bridgeport and Brighouse stations, or from YVR all the way to Waterfront.
+Service was not affected between Bridgeport and Brighouse stations, or from YVR all the way to Waterfront, and a bus bridge was set up to transport affected passengers.

 This is a developing story.
 It will be updated throughout the morning.